pbeagon/distFit/paper/paper.rmd

 [1] 0.238
 ```

-## Acknowledgments
+# Acknowledgments
 The author thanks Dr Paul Cuffe who encourages publication of code, and Dr Fiona Boland who advised on statistical techniques.
-This publication has emanated from research supported (in part) by Science
+This work has emanated from research supported (in part) by Science
 Foundation Ireland (SFI) under the SFI Strategic Partnership Programme Grant
 Number SFI/15/SPP/E3125.
 The opinions, findings and conclusions or
 recommendations expressed in this material are those of the author(s) and do not
 necessarily reflect the views of the Science Foundation Ireland.

-## References
+# References